avivklas/talks/cyolo-go-israel-meetup/slides.md

 ---

 # Design Patterns
-- stateless tokens
+- Stateless tokens
-  - requires a shared-secret between the nodes (or even PKI)
+  - Requires a shared-secret between the nodes (or even PKI)
-  - requires a client-side store (such as cookies or javascript)
+  - Requires a client-side store (such as cookies or javascript)
-  - each node can read/write state securely and easily
+  - Each node can read/write state securely and easily

-- "sticky" transactions
+- "Sticky" transactions
   - requires a method of "calling" a node directly
   - best for managing a resource that is only available on one node

+- Raft-based data replication
+  - Highly consistent, highly available
+  - Can be used in our network infrastructure
+  - Allows us to use embedded, disk or in-mem storage